The Public Works Department plans, organizes, and maintains stormwater permitting, streets, parks, town facilities, mosquito control, and recycling.

 Click Here! for details about this yard waste service.

 If you know of a streetlight that needs repair, please direct your concerns to the power companies listed below.
-Leland Public Works Department does not maintain streetlights.
+Leland Public Services Department does not maintain streetlights.

 Progress Energy Customers